When Does New Testament Start

 The Historical Context: From Old Covenant to New

-Many scholars point to Jesus's baptism by John the Baptist as a pivotal moment.
+Many scholars point to Jesus's baptism by John the Baptist as a central moment.
 While not the absolute beginning of his ministry (he likely began preaching before this event), the baptism marks a clear demarcation point.
 It's the moment when Jesus is publicly identified as the Son of God, the Messiah, the one awaited by the Jewish people.
 John's testimony, coupled with the descent of the Holy Spirit and the voice from heaven, establishes the divine authority and mission of Jesus.
 This event is widely considered the official commencement of Jesus's public ministry, paving the way for the events that would shape the New Testament narrative.

 The Ministry of Jesus: The Foundation of the New Testament